 How the program impacted me: It strengthened my ability to communicate that scientific research is vital to maintaining social and economic progress.
 It helped me to understand how all of us constituents can better influence Members of Congress.
 And it permitted me to meet new people at the Ecological Society of America who remain friends and professional colleagues.

-What I'm doing now: I'm an AAAS Science and Technology Policy Fellow at US AID.
+What I’m up to now: I’m an AAAS Science and Technology Policy Fellow at US AID.

 Contact email: firstname.lastname@example.org

 How the program impacted me: During my time in DC, I learned some great lessons about communicating with lawmakers and staffers and had the fortune of meeting 3 out of 4 of my representatives from Iowa and Guam in person.
 One of the most valuable takeaways from the program is my new network of amazing young scientists and influencers who comprised my cohort.